it's almost two weeks since i got back from dc, where i joined

 folks in dc to join us in georgia this year) decided we would create a

-lively creative beautiful colorful and big representation for 'a better world is
+lively creative beautiful colorful and big representation for 'a better world

 under construction.' check out the attached pictures (i won't send them

-here because i feel like most of you have seen them, but if anyone wants to see
+here because i feel like most of you have seen them, but if anyone wants to

 what i have, let me know and i can send a couple), and here's the basic